Mihajlo Pupin: Private life

 After going to America, he changed his name to Michael Idvorsky Pupin, stressing his origin.
 His father was named Constantine and mother Olimpijada and Pupin had four brothers and five sisters.
 In 1888 he married American Sarah Catharine Jackson from New York, with whom he had a daughter named Barbara Ivanka Pupin who was born in 1899 in Yonkers, New York, and died on August 2, 1962, in New York.
 Pupin and his wife were married for eight years; she died from pneumonia at the age of 37.

 Pupin owned an estate and farm in Norfolk, Connecticut.
 He wrote about it as his "real American home", because he "never had a desire to seek a better haven of happiness in any other place".

-Pupin had a reputation not only as a great scientist but also a fine person.
-He was known for his manners, great knowledge, love of his homeland and availability to everyone.
-Pupin was a great philanthropist and patron of the arts.
-He was a devoted Orthodox Christian and was the chief financial benefactor of St. Sava Monastery founded in 1923.
+Pupin was a devoted Orthodox Christian and was the chief financial benefactor of St. Sava Monastery founded in 1923.

 Mihajlo Pupin died in New York City in 1935 at age 76 and was interred at Woodlawn Cemetery, Bronx.